Yin Yoga Sequence for Fall

 Traditional Chinese Medicine and Yin Yoga for Fall

-To sequence a yin yoga practice first choose your theme.
+To sequence a yin yoga practice, first choose your theme.
 Some examples of themes include an area of the body, a specific action or movement, a contemplative practice, or a Chinese Medicine meridian.
-There are many directions you can go with this so get creative and have fun with it!
+There are many directions you can take with this, so get creative and have fun!

 The season of fall is when energy transitions from yang to yin.
 It’s a time when the natural world starts to descend into the darker days of winter.
-The fall is a great time to do more yin yoga because yin yoga is naturally more quiet and slow which are both qualities to emphasize this time of year.
+The fall is a great time to do more yin yoga because it is naturally quieter and slower, qualities that are both emphasized this time of year.

 This yin yoga sequence for fall emphasizes the upper chest and arms and targets the Lung and Large Intestine meridians in Chinese medicine.

-In Chinese Medicine, meridians are considered channels where Qi or life force flows.
-While each yin yoga pose usually affects multiple meridians at a time, you can combine the poses in a sequence to emphasize a certain energetic.
-The Lung and Large Intestine meridians are related to the fall and so targeting these channels helps to create balance in the autumn.
+In Chinese Medicine, meridians are considered channels through which Qi, or life force, flows.
+While each yin yoga pose usually affects multiple meridians at a time, you can combine the poses in a sequence to emphasize a certain energy.
+The Lung and Large Intestine meridians are associated with the fall, so targeting these channels helps create balance in the autumn.

 Learn more about meridians with this video: What are meridians?
 How do meridians work?